-The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) also participates in nuclear emergency management at the international level.
+The Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) also participates in nuclear emergency management at the international level.
 Two IAEA conventions and one European agreement are particularly noteworthy:

 The aim of these agreements is to ensure that signatory states inform the IAEA and the EU about a nuclear accident or other radiological emergency as swiftly as possible.
 Early notification and the subsequent continuous provision of information about the progression of the emergency are intended to keep transboundary radiological effects to a minimum.
 The agreements also establish a legal framework to facilitate the rapid provision of assistance, albeit without creating any obligations in this regard.